 Purchasing an item from "The Silk Road" is actually a tricky process and is meant to be.
 Participants in this "free market" like to remain anonymous and rightly so.
 The products sold on this site aren't exactly conventional.

 Instead, purchases are made through third party sources and actual money is never exchanged.
-Instead, a conduit called "bit coin currency" are used to buy items, so, credit card information is never entered on the actual site.
-Because of this, transactions can't be tracked electronically, at least, not without great effort.
+Instead, a kind of conduit using "crypto currency" (usually Bitcoin) are used to buy items, so, credit card information is never entered on the actual site.
+Because of this, transactions can't be tracked as a run of the mill transaction would, at least, not without great effort.
 The names of the sellers, buyers and even countries of origin are all kept confidential.

 How do I access The Silk Road?